Dicee/algorithmicProblems/README.md

 algorithmicProblems
 ===================

-Some solutions of algorithmic problems in Scala and Java.
+Some solutions of algorithmic problems in Scala, Java and Python (2.7 to match Codility's version).
 The problems come from CodinGame, Project Euler and Codility.
 For Codility, I will share the code both of the training problems (in the *lessonX* folders) and challenges I participated to.

 Links